sulaimonao/self_hosted_search_engine/README.md

 is listening on `http://127.0.0.1:11434` (or adjust `OLLAMA_HOST`).
-If `localhost:5050` is busy (macOS ships AirPlay on that port), run `BACKEND_PORT=5051 make dev` instead; the proxy will automatically follow the updated port.
+If `localhost:5050` is busy (macOS ships AirPlay on that port), run `BACKEND_PORT=5051 make dev` instead; the proxy will automatically follow the updated port. `make dev` now detects conflicting listeners and exits early with a message naming the offender along with the override hint above.
 The Flask API root now returns a JSON ping to confirm the service is API-only and that the UI lives entirely in Next.js.

 Verify the stack after startup with: